kontent-ai/sample-app-graphql-react/README.md

 ### Run site in development

-In the project directory, install all dependencies.
-And sun development
+In the project directory, install all dependencies and run the development environment.

 ```sh
 npm install